Many people are looking for a place to belong. We belong together! All it takes is the willingness to make yourself

 Partners in Giving

 Spirit Garage seeks to be a Compassionate Community believing that God calls us to live out the love of Christ by caring for all creation, including each other.
 Our 2019 partners include Seward/Longfellow Restorative Justice, which provides the opportunity to repair harm by involving the victim, offender, and community in solutions that promote healing, accountability, and reconciliation.
 International Justice Mission, a global effort to end slavery and human trafficking, and Crescent Cove, Minnesota’s first hospice home for children.

-Spirit Garage has four bands playing on a rotating basis, and some weeks where musician John Kerns works with one or two others.
+Spirit Garage has bands playing on a rotating basis.
 Auditions are required to be a part of the music scene at Spirit Garage, and song suggestions are always welcome!
 The songs just have to be singable, playable, and fit with the theme for the day.

 Communion Bread Bakers

 These folks love to bake and supply Spirit Garage with communion bread.
 Any bread is welcome, and we also have a recipe you could use.
 Each volunteer makes every few of months.

 Hosting is the most important job in helping make Spirit Garage the church with the really big door.
 No experience is necessary.
 Consider volunteering for 1 Sunday per month.
 Choose to help with one or more of the following: Set up, Greet, Bring Treats, Clean Up.